wp-plugins/2bc-form-security/readme.txt

 * Mark failed comments as Spam, or put into the Moderation Queue
 * Dashboard widget
 * Style the Google reCAPTCHA widget in either of the current themes: Light or Dark
+* Compatible with BuddyPress 1.6+

-Future updates include integration with *BuddyPress*, *bbPress*, *Contact Form 7*, and a shortcode for custom forms.
+Future updates include integration with *bbPress*, *Contact Form 7*, and a shortcode for custom forms.

 = Documentation =